 Published: October 28, 2020

 One thing that makes the experience at Total Glow so unique, is the blend of multiple Wellness practices and clinical methods to create the most effective treatments possible.
 The Total Glow approach is taken from my own cultural heritage, decades of clinical experience, and appreciation of education which integrates Eastern and Western medicine and cultures.
-I provide each staff member with continual, in depth training including Ayurvedic traditions and Eastern practices from the point of view that effective treatments include the Provider as well as the client or client.
+I provide each staff member with continual, in depth training including Ayurvedic traditions and Eastern practices from the point of view that effective treatments include the Provider as well as the client.

 Ayurveda brings a conscious approach to all interactions whether inadvertent or deliberate.
 First contact whether virtually or in person is part of the treatment we provide.
 Rather than only utilizing my own research and lifestyle, I became certified in Ayurvedic health so I could bring more education which helps guide our holistic approach to wellness at Total Glow.

 Being a licensed esthetician with extensive medical certification and licensed Ayurvedic Health specialist is not a common combination, but the two practices compliment each other so well.
-Approaching skincare through these two lenses is extremely beneficial to clients and clients.
+Approaching skincare through these two lenses is extremely beneficial to clients.
 When I was in my Ayurvedic program, I was surprised I was the only esthetician given the need for a holistic approach to skin health and overall wellness.
 True skin health goes further than the surface.

 In recent years Ayurveda is capturing the attention of medical providers as well as the general population proving to be more than a trend.
 Since it is still a practice unfamiliar to many, I’ll start with the basics.
 Ayurveda is one of the world’s oldest holistic healing systems and predates Chinese medicine which is greatly influenced by Ayurveda practices.
 It was founded in India more than 5,000 years ago.
 It focuses on promoting good health by preventative care and treatments which address not just the physical body, but the balance between the mind, body, and spirit.